awinogradov/sharps/README.md

 ### Browsers support

 All features work in: IE 10+, FF 25+, Chrome 28+, Safari 7+, Opera 12.1+, iOS 7.1+, Android Browser 4.1+, Chrome for Android 37+.
-For support old browsers i made `no-flexbox` mod for `row` block.
-It will be setup automatically on `row` where flexbox's unsupported and create fallback to tables.
+For support old browsers i made `row_flexbox_detect` mod.
+It will setup automatically `row_flexbox_disabled` on `row` where flexbox's unsupported and create fallback to tables.

 ### Authors